bit2swaz/quoteshot-v1/README.md

 ---

-## 🎯 About The Project
+## 🎯 About This Project & The Pivot

-This project was built as an MVP to showcase a polished, real-world application using a modern tech stack.
-The goal was to go beyond a simple to-do list and create a delightful, useful tool that could serve as the foundation for a full-fledged SaaS product.
+This project was built as a personal challenge to create a polished, real-world application from scratch.
+The goal was to go beyond a simple to-do list and build a delightful, useful tool that could serve as the foundation for a full-fledged SaaS product. `quoteshot` was a success in that regard—it taught me invaluable lessons about product design, development, and shipping.

-The entire development process, from initial concept to the final polished MVP, was a collaborative effort between [bit2swaz](https://github.com/bit2swaz) and a peer-programming AI.
+However, the most critical lesson I learned was about **founder-market fit**.
+Building for a general audience is tough; building for an audience you are a part of gives you an unfair advantage.

+For that reason, I have made the strategic decision to archive `quoteshot` and go all-in on a new mission that I am deeply passionate about: **`CodeCompass`**, an AI-powered learning engine designed to help developers like myself navigate their careers.

+The journey building `quoteshot` was the perfect training ground.
+Now, the main event begins.
+You can follow my journey building `CodeCompass` in public on **[X/Twitter @bit2swaz](https://twitter.com/bit2swaz)**.

 ### ✅ Key Features (MVP)